 The BLM complies with Section 106 of NHPA by following the National Programmatic Agreement that allowed the creation of the BLM/NMSHPO protocol agreement, which was implemented for this project.
-A Class III cultural resource inventory of the area of potential effects for the proposed project was completed (Report No. 24-0965), and no historic properties were identified.
+A Class III cultural resource inventory of the area of potential effects for the proposed project was completed (19-0705, and 23-0137), and no historic properties were identified.
 The project is not located within or adjacent to (within 30 meters of) a known historic property, including an archaeological or historical district or TCP.
+There are also no known historic properties within 1-mile of this project with the aspects of integrity of setting and feeling that are a defining contributor to the designation of the archaeological site as an historic property.
 Therefore, no direct impacts on historic properties are anticipated from implementation of the Proposed Action.
 Additionally, due to the lack of NRHP-eligible historic properties within 100 feet, no indirect or cumulative impacts on historic properties are anticipated.